Are you spending too much money acquiring new customers?

 Very simply put, the ratio measures the difference between the money you spend acquiring a new customer (for most companies, this will be their sales and marketing budgets) and the amount of money a customer brings in over the entire time they do business with you.

 This is a particularly crucial measure in a company like ours, which sells a subscription service.
 Because customers generally don’t stay forever, we are always looking for new customers.

-In that respect, we are very much like a mobile phone company that signs customers up on a contract, or a newspaper that gets people to subscribe to getting the paper delivered for a set period of time.
+In that respect, we are very much like a mobile phone company that signs customers up on a contract or a newspaper that gets people to subscribe to get the paper delivered for a set period of time.

 If we spend too much money chasing customers, it affects our bottom line.
 If we spend too little, we’re missing out on opportunities.

 So how do you know if you’re spending the right amount?